What to check before signing a moving contract

 Are all the items listed on the inventory sheet?

-When a representative of the moving company does an in-house estimation, he will make an inventory list.
+When a representative of the moving company does an estimation, he will probably make an inventory list.
 That list will contain all the items that you are relocation.
 It will be right next to your moving contract and you should check it out before signing.

 Don’t just graze it with your eye.
 Take time and read it thoroughly to make sure that all your items are on the list.
 Movers will be liable only to the things that are listed on the inventory sheet.